allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 * [Execution details](#execution) - Code, the base Docker image used for [ClearML Agent](../clearml_agent.md), output destination for artifacts, and the logging level.
 * [Configuration](#configuration) - Hyperparameters, user properties, and configuration objects.
 * [Artifacts](#artifacts) - Input model, output model, model snapshot locations, other artifacts.
-* [General information](#general-information) - Information about the experiment, for example: the experiment start, create, and last update times and dates, user creating the experiment, and its description.
+* [Info](#info) - Extended experiment information, such as the experiment start, create, and last update times and dates, user creating the experiment, and its description.
 * [Console](#console) - stdout, stderr, output to the console from libraries, and ClearML explicit reporting.
 * [Scalars](#scalars) - Metric plots.
 * [Plots](#plots) - Other plots and data, for example: Matplotlib, Plotly, and ClearML explicit reporting.